An internship could be located just 10 minutes from campus, but Emily Burney would rather travel to the equator, some 4,000 miles away.

 “After my freshman year, I went to Ethiopia through the Honors College thanks to a class about international service.
 I became further motivated to work in global health after seeing what I had learned about in my classes firsthand, and it challenged me to further develop my understanding of international service, as well as my place in it.

-“I have also grown academically because of the Honors College through my work on my thesis in the Translational Metabolism Research Laboratory, which enabled me to work with extremely smart and talented individuals.
-Thanks to Matthew Robinson and Sean Newsom — the directors of the lab and two of my thesis mentors — as well as every other member of the lab, I learned laboratory techniques and scientific practices, and I gained an understanding of high-level scientific work.
+“I have also grown academically because of the Honors College through my work on my thesis in the CPHHS Translational Metabolism Research Laboratory, which enabled me to work with extremely smart and talented individuals.
+Thanks to that experience, I learned laboratory techniques and scientific practices, and I gained an understanding of high-level scientific work.
 Because of my experiences in the lab, I know I am better prepared to move into the next stages of my academic career.”